-Our Asset Management Strategy 2022 to 2032 outlines how we will ensure we have the right approach to asset management, renewal and planning to ensure well maintained and sustainable infrastructure into the future.
+Our Asset Management Strategy 2022-2032 (revised 2024-25) outlines how we will ensure we have the right approach to asset management, renewal and planning to ensure well maintained and sustainable infrastructure into the future.
 Together with the Long-Term Financial Plan (LTFP), the Workforce Management Strategy and Asset Management Plan forms our comprehensive Resourcing Strategy under the Integrated Planning and Reporting Framework (IP&R).